What Is a PMO?

-Now that you know more about what a PMO is and what it does, we can examine why an organization should have a PMO and how a PMO benefits the organization as a whole.
+Now that you know more about what a PMO is and what it does, we can examine why an organization should have a project management office and how a PMO benefits the organization as a whole.

 The PMO Offers Guidance

-First, when you have a PMO you have an agency to align the project or portfolio with an eye focused on the future strategy of the organization.
-This allows you to work within the boundaries of a long-term plan and therefore be more efficient in your decision-making thanks to PM office guidance.
+First, when you have a PMO you have an agency to align the project, program or portfolio with an eye focused on the future strategy of the organization.
+This allows you to work within the boundaries of a long-term plan and therefore be more efficient in your decision-making thanks to project management office guidance.

 Helps Keep Projects on Track

-They also act like an external mechanism to deliver projects successfully.
+They also act like an external mechanism to ensure project success.
 Due to their metrics-based assessment, they can help keep projects on track and alert you when scheduling, budget and other scope issues are threatening to derail the project.
 That way you can act quickly when issues arise—before they become potentially project-ending problems.

 PMO has a Big Picture View

 When you’re working on a portfolio of projects, the project group has a keen understanding of the links between those projects.
 They are aware of the dependencies that can impact one another.
 This provides you with a bird’s-eye view of the work that is often not part of your purview, putting your actions in play on a larger canvas, so you can see how a small move could have larger repercussions.

 They can also be seen as another arm of your communications plan.
 They have the ears of your stakeholders in ways that you might not, and therefore can facilitate communications with them, both freeing you up for other work and making sure your message is delivered and understood.

 Project management governance can help with communications across the board, too, as they often have working relations with other parts of the project or program participants that you might not be connected with.